 Try this simple and fun Valentine’s Day engineering challenge with your kids.
-Can they build a LEGO heart?
+Can they learn how to make a LEGO heart?
 It sounds easy, but it’s brain-stretching!

 My kids love making things with LEGOs for easy LEGO creations.
 But after they stop building the original designs, they sometimes have a hard time figuring out what to make with the pieces.

 Disclaimer: This post contains affiliate links at no cost to you for your convenience.

 LEGO hearts are a fun way to challenge engineering skills, problem solving, creativity, and spacial awareness!
 Kids of all ages will enjoy this fun challenge transforming basic LEGO bricks into an adorable LEGO heart!

 LEGO Heart Bricks (what you need!):

 Our hearts are very simple, but they do require specific bricks!

 - 6 2X4 bricks (we found ours in the classic creative set)